andrewbeattycourseware/andrewbeattycourseware/README.md

-### AndrewBeattyCourseware is a Github account where I put sample code for the modules taught by Andrew Beatty at the ATU
+## AndrewBeattyCourseware is a Github account where I put sample code for the modules I teach at the ATU

-#### Currently taught Modules
+#### 🌱 Currently Taught Modules

 - Programming and Scripting [https://github.com/andrewbeattycourseware/pands-course-material](https://github.com/andrewbeattycourseware/pands-course-material)
 - WebSerices and Applications [https://github.com/andrewbeattycourseware/wsaa-course-material](https://github.com/andrewbeattycourseware/wsaa-course-material)

-#### Previous Years Repositories
+#### 🔭 Previous Years Repositories
 These repositories contain all the sample code from finished modules

 - [ Programming and Scripting 2023](https://github.com/andrewbeattycourseware/pands-course-material2023)